 Ropework: a kink for rope as used as the specific type of bondage.
 Popular types of ropework include the Japanese-inspired shibari, more correctly called “Kinbaku”.
 BDSM Wiki has a beginner’s primer on rope bondage.
 This Reddit post has tons of useful information for getting started as does this thread.

 Rimming: a kink for giving or receiving rim jobs.
 Interested?
 Check out our guide here.
 Check out the thoughts of one rimjob lover.
 Another writer on Thought Catalog goes far enough to call life without rimming “incomplete.”

 Sadism: the kink for providing pain.
 Masochists and sadists often come together to meet one another’s kinky needs.
 Learn what sadists actually do in bed.
 You can also read this enlightening Q&A with a sexual sadist.

 Hey, do you think you might be kinky?
 You could be right!
 Find out more.

 Savantophilia: fetish for people who have a cognitive impairment or delay.

 Scatophilia a fetish for fecal matter.
 Also known as coprophilia.
 Wikipedia has more on this one.

 Sensation play: a light kink where partners exchange sensations on the skin.
 Items with different textures (soft, hard, bumpy, smooth, cold, hot, etc) can be run across the skin.
-Pain isn’t involved, but you can alternate between pain and sensation play for light BDSM.
+Pain isn’t involved, but you can alternate between pain and sensation during light BDSM play.

 Sensory deprivation: any play that prevents someone from using one of their five senses.
 Blindfolds block sight, gloves prevent touch, earmuffs deprive the sense of hearing, etc.